 That means treatment plans are no longer once-size-fits-all.
 Instead, treatments like targeted therapies and immunotherapy are tailored to each person’s tumor.

 Some cancer cells have gene changes (also called mutations) that help them grow and spread.
 The goal of several targeted therapies is to block those changes.
-The FDA has approved medicines to treat five different gene mutations that can drive NSCLC:
+The FDA has approved medicines to treat seven different gene mutations that can drive NSCLC:

 One drug targets the growth of tumors on blood vessels: